Metis: The Greek Goddess of Wisdom

 Zeus Swallows Metis

-According to the mythology sources that have survived since ancient times, the story of Metis came to an end after Zeus began to swallow her.
-This sounds a bit weird without context, so let me explain.
+According to the mythology sources that have survived since ancient times, the story of Metis came to an end after Zeus swallowed her.

 But, after another wise counsel, Zeus realized that Metis is herself a very powerful woman.
 This, he thought, she could use to battle against him anytime she wants to.
-But, man will be man, and it didn’t inhibit him from laying with her.
+But, man will be man, and it didn’t inhibit him from having a relationship with her.

-So, eventually Metis got pregnant.
-At first Zeus wasn’t aware of it, but eventually Metis would tell a prophecy to Zeus that would change the relationship between the two.
+So, eventually, Metis got pregnant.
+At first, Zeus wasn’t aware of it, but Metis would tell Zeus about a prophecy that would change the relationship between the two.

 Metis prophesied to Zeus that she would get two children from him.
 The first one would be a maiden by the name of Athena.
-According to Metis, Athena would be equal with regards to her fathers strength and wise understanding.
-The second one, however, would be a son that would be stronger than his father, for certain taking his place and becoming the king of gods and men.
+According to Metis, Athena would be equal with regard to her father’s strength and wise understanding.
+The second one, however, would be a son that would be stronger than his father, take his place and become the king of gods and men.

 So, Zeus was frightened.
-If you ask why Zeus swallowed Metis, the answer was exactly that: he was afraid that the children of Metis would defeat him and take his power.
+He was afraid that the children of Metis would defeat him and take his power and swallowed the pregnant Titaness.

 Hesiod’s Theogony

 The first direction is described by Hesiod in his piece Theogony.
-Hesoid describes that Metis was the first wife of Zeus, but also that Zeus was afraid of losing ‘his’ kingship.
-He describes Zeus as a sole king, but this fact is somewhat contested.
-In other stories his brothers Poseidon and Hades are also believed to have a significant level of power.
+Hesiod describes that Metis was the first wife of Zeus, but also that Zeus was afraid of losing ‘his’ kingship.
+He describes Zeus as the sole king, but this fact is somewhat contested.
+In other stories, his brothers Poseidon and Hades are also believed to have a significant level of power.

 Anyway, Hesiod described that Zeus was afraid of his wife.
 But, it was still his wife so he had a great level of respect for her.
 Therefore, he would charm Metis with his words instead of brutally getting rid of her.